 Adjunct Faculty: Kelly McCarron, Ed.D,OTR/L (Associate Dean Online)

-The first cohort of the Master of Science in Occupational Therapy program at Davenport University graduated in December 2016.
+The first cohort of the Master of Science in Occupational Therapy program at Davenport University graduated in 2016 - 2017 academic year.

-Davenport Univeristy Master of Science in Occupational Therapy examination results will be available through the NBCOT website: https://secure.nbcot.org/data/schoolstats.aspx
+Davenport Univeristy Master of Science in Occupational Therapy examination results are available through the NBCOT website: https://secure.nbcot.org/data/schoolstats.aspx